API Reference

 sidebar | boolean | SidebarConfig | true | Sidebar visibility and customization |

-icons | Record<string, unknown> | — | Icon registry for frontmatter icon fields |
+icons | Record<string, unknown> | — | Shared icon registry for frontmatter icon fields and built-ins like Prompt |

-components | Record<string, unknown> | — | Custom MDX component overrides, including built-ins like HoverLink |
+components | Record<string, unknown> | — | Custom MDX component overrides, including built-ins like HoverLink and Prompt |

 onCopyClick | (data: CodeBlockCopyData) => void | — | Callback when the user clicks the copy button on a code block (runs in addition to copy) |

-feedback | boolean | FeedbackConfig | false | Human page feedback UI plus optional agent feedback endpoints |
+feedback | boolean | FeedbackConfig | false for UI | Human page feedback UI; agent feedback endpoints are default-on unless opted out |

 pageActions | PageActionsConfig | — | "Copy Markdown" and "Open in LLM" buttons |